youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

     ```

 ## 3. Install Kubernetes
 Before installing the kubernetes cluster, make sure that all the components in [2.
-Install Prerequisite](#2.-install-prerequisite) are installed
+Install Prerequisite](#2.-install-prerequisite) are installed.

 ### 3-1.
 Install K3s
-Although k3s uses `containerd` as the default backend, since we're going to use GPU, we we will use `docker` as the backend
+Although k3s uses `containerd` as the default backend, since we're going to use GPU, we we will use `docker` as the backend.

-1) install prerequisite
+1) Install prerequisite
     ```bash
     $ curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.21.7+k3s1 sh -s - server --disable traefik --disable servicelb --disable local-storage --docker
     ```

-2) check if the installation completed properly
+2) Check if the installation completed properly
     ```bash
     $ sudo cat /etc/rancher/k3s/k3s.yaml